 Divide the filling mixture and spoon onto each circle of pastry.
 Fold up the sides and press together, crimping as you go.
 If the pastry splits slightly, simply press it back together or patch it with a small off-cut.

 Place on a baking sheet lined with baking parchment (not greaseproof paper).
 Bake at 170°C for 45 to 50 minutes until golden.

 A light red wine matches the strong flavours in this dish perfectly.
-Virgin Wines recommends the Domaine Andre Brunel Vin de Pays de Vaucluse 2011, available in the Discovery Club Luxury Mixed Welcome Case – Rewards members save 40%.
+Virgin Wines recommends the Domaine Andre Brunel Vin de Pays de Vaucluse 2011, available in the Discovery Club Luxury Mixed Welcome Case – AA members save 40%.

 (24 October 2013)